 The first method of treatment is detoxification.
 Crack detoxification may be performed in conjunction with other medications, through cognitive therapy, tapering off, or stopping “cold-turkey.”

 Inpatient treatment is widely considered to be the most effective form of treatment with the highest level of success.
-Thanks to around-the-clock care, inpatient staff and doctors are able to monitor patients and evaluate the based method of treatment for the lowest discomfort.
+Thanks to around-the-clock care, inpatient staff and doctors are able to monitor patients and evaluate the evidence-based method of treatment for the lowest discomfort.
 Inpatient treatment requires patients to live at the facility until no traces of crack is detected in the system.
-From there, patients have a multitude of options such as entering a long-term rehab program, reside in a sober living environment, agree to long-term therapy, or become active in social community programs such as AA.
+From there, patients have a multitude of options such as entering a long-term rehab program, residing in a sober living environment, agreeing to long-term therapy, or becoming active in social community programs such as AA.

 Positives of inpatient care:

 - Intensive care provides a stronger foundation of tools

 - The entirety of your day is focused on you and your health